 Anyone can join First Tech Federal Credit Union by becoming a member of the Financial Fitness Association for $8, or the Computer History Museum for $15.
 You can apply for the card without joining first.
 This introductory 0% for 12 months on balance transfers and no transfer fee on balances transferred within first 90 days of account opening is for the First Tech Choice Rewards World MasterCard.
 After the intro period, a variable APR as low as 11.24% applies.
-You also get 20,000 Rewards Points after you spend $2,000 on the card in your first 3 months.
-The points don’t expire as long as you have the card, and 6,000 points is enough for $50 cash back, while 11,000 points is enough for $100 cash back, which can help you pay down your card.
+You also get 20,000 Rewards Points after you spend $3,000 on the card in your first 2 months.